Electricity production

 For completeness, the chart also shows the price of CO2 emission allowances from the primary market (trading on EEX).

-• Emissions from the electricity sector were estimated at 6.2 million tons of CO2, 19.6% less than a year ago and 5.6% less than in August.
+- Emissions from the electricity sector were estimated at 9.5 million tonnes of CO2, 8.2% more than a year ago and 2.9% more than in December.

 Knowing the structure of electricity generation allows carbon dioxide emissions from electricity generation to be calculated.
 CO2 emissions are calculated on the basis of reference fuel benchmarks adopted by the Energy Forum and calibrated to the reported emissions of the previous year.

-• The power exchange has seen a decline in the price of long-term instruments.
-Equal delivery in each hour of the day ahead (in the so-called strip - BASE instrument) was traded 5.6% lower, at an average of PLN 442.3/MWh, and in peak hours (PEAK5) 5.3% lower, at PLN 472.6/MWh.
-The pricing of supplies on the SPOT market (RDN) fell by 5.2%, to PLN 410.4/MWh.
-Prices in this market ranged from -193 PLN/MWh to 2087 PLN/MWh, and values equal to 0 PLN/MWh or negative values were recorded, the most ever.
+- A price rebound has been observed on the power exchange.
+Equalised supply in each hour of the day ahead (in the so-called strip - BASE instrument) was traded 6.6% higher at an average of 458.8 PLN/MWh, and in peak hours (PEAK5) 3.6% higher at 515.8 PLN/MWh.
+The pricing of supplies on the SPOT market (RDN) increased by 3.9%, to 474.3 PLN/MWh.
+Prices on this market ranged from -52 PLN/MWh to 1375 PLN/MWh.

 The graph shows a comparison of the weighted average monthly prices on the POLPX.
 The Commodity Forward Market covers approximately 80% of the energy sales volume on the Polish Power Exchange.